MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/create-and-manage-central-store.md

 The PolicyDefinitions folder on the Windows domain controller stores all .admx files and .adml files for all languages that are enabled on the client computer.

 The .adml files are stored in a language-specific folder.
 For example, English (United States).adml files are stored in a folder that is named *en-US*.
-Korean .adml files are stored in a folder that is named *ko_KR*, and so on.
+Korean .adml files are stored in a folder that is named *ko-KR*, and so on.

 If .adml files for additional languages are required, you must copy the folder that contains the .adml files for that language to the Central Store.
 When you have copied all .admx and .adml files, the PolicyDefinitions folder on the domain controller should contain the .admx files and one or more folders that contain language-specific .adml files.